Amateur Photographer verdict

 When this camera was announced, an accompanying app, the INSTAX UP!
 App, was released too.
 It can be used to scan, store, edit and organise your instant photos (mini, square, and wide).
 You can also share images directly to social media.

 I was quite happy with the results from copying my prints using the app.
 It was like having OneDrive (which I used to scan things previously) and Adobe Lightroom in one app.
 In some cases, further tweaking was necessary, as the app does not always detect the edges of a print accurately (which can be time-consuming when you’re scanning 20 prints in one go, as I was).
-Also my phone (an iPhone 8 Plus) got hot and went from 40% to 14% in around twenty minutes.
+Also my phone (an iPhone 8 Plus) got hot and went from 40% to 14% charge in around twenty minutes.

 Key features